benpious/Constraints/README.md

 For safety, `ConstraintLayout` forces you to add views in a way that allows it to verify that the views are in the view hierarchy, _provided that you never mutate the `subviews` property of your view yourself_.
-To add views, you simply write them out in the order of the depth you want them to be shown:
+To add views, you simply write them out in the order of the depth you want them to be shown:

 ```
 Layout {